prabhu/mongots/README.md

 ## Bulk updates

-As of 0.15 mongots supports the Bulk updates introduced in mongodb 2.6.
+Mongots supports the Bulk updates introduced in mongodb 2.6.
 Here's an example of the usage

 ```js
 var bulk = db.a.initializeOrderedBulkOp();